Assasindie/DRPmodifierAPI/README.md

 # DRPmodifierAPI
-API for the upcoming DRPmodifier website 🤗🤗🤗
+API for the DRPmodifier website 🤗🤗🤗

 Only 3 routes at the moment.
 One for updating (no verification is done of the contents or who is sending them), getting all values and getting values for a particular ID.